 Congratulations, you have secured a PPP loan and entered the 8-week period leading up to loan forgiveness.
 The SBA released guidelines Friday 5/15 on how to apply for loan forgiveness, and this article is designed for the CEO to know how to navigate that process.
-(Stay tuned for Part 2: The Financial Details of Loan Forgiveness.)
+(Also check out our forgiveness webinar and our webinar on PPP round 2)

 How a Small Business Should Prepare for PPP Loan Forgiveness